-Arthur Gollwitzer combines experience gained as a federal prosecutor with 25 years in private practice to represent clients in patent, copyright, trademark, and trade secret disputes, including jury trials and appeals.
+Arthur Gollwitzer combines experience gained as a federal prosecutor with over 25 years in private practice to represent clients in patent, copyright, trademark, and trade secret disputes, including jury trials and appeals.
 In addition to defending and enforcing intellectual property rights, Arthur is highly experienced in investigations and criminal litigation.
-He has considerable experience helping clients navigate issues involving government regulation, corporate compliance, internal investigations, and False Claims Act suits.
+He helps clients navigate government regulation, corporate compliance, internal investigations, and False Claims Act suits.

 Prior to Jackson Walker, Arthur served as the managing partner in the Austin office of an AmLaw 200 national law firm.
 While previously serving as an Assistant United States Attorney in the Southern District of New York, Arthur was the lead prosecutor in criminal trials, including federal intellectual property crimes.

 B.A., magna cum laude, University of Notre Dame